Postgraduate Certificate in Advanced Applications of CBT for Psychosis & Bipolar Disorder - Topup CBT Training

 About the Programme

 This specialist programme, alongside the Postgraduate Diploma in Cognitive & Behaviour Therapies: CBT for Psychosis & Bipolar Disorder (CBTp) pathway, was originally commissioned by Health Education England (HEE) to help support the new targets for Early Intervention (EI) Services to provide NICE concordant Psychological Interventions to people with psychosis & bipolar disorder.
-We hope to offer them to practitioners working with people with psychosis and bipolar disorder across all services.
+We are now able to offer this training to practitioners working with people with psychosis and bipolar disorder across all secondary services.

-Teaching is on one day per week (a total of 24 days) over one academic year made up of four x 15 credit Units (2 taught and 2 supervised practice).
+Teaching is on one day per week over one academic year made up of four x 15 credit Units (2 taught and 2 supervised practice).
 Course content is based on Roth & Pilling’s (2013) competency framework for psychosis and bipolar disorder and Roth & Pilling’s (2015) curriculum for psychological interventions for people with psychosis or bipolar disorder.

 The formal aims of the programme are as follows: